 Q. How do I label my card?

 A. This is important!
-Please print off the form you will receive when you register and FILL IT IN and stick it to the back of the card.
+Please print off the form you will receive when you register and FILL IT IN and adhere it to the back of the card.
 Each artist must write their real name, medium used, @twittername, country, city/town, title of work on the back of each card.
 This will be helpful to buyers and organisers alike.
 We have, in the past, connected artists with buyers, so make sure your information is up to date.

 Q. How much will my card be sold for?